Contact Us

 5 Ways to Make Your Crown Last Longer

-Even though the crown itself won’t decay, the tooth underneath it still can.
-It’s crucial to brush at least twice a day and floss daily, especially around the base of the crown, to prevent plaque buildup.
+• Practice Excellent Oral Hygiene: Even though the crown itself won’t decay, the tooth underneath it still can.
+Brush twice daily and floss meticulously around the base of the crown to prevent plaque buildup.

-Try to avoid chewing on very hard or sticky foods that could crack, loosen, or pull off your crown.
-Things like ice cubes, hard candy, popcorn kernels, and sticky caramel can all be harmful.
+• Watch What You Eat: Avoid chewing on very hard or sticky foods.
+Items like ice cubes, hard candy, popcorn kernels, and sticky caramel can crack, loosen, or even pull your crown off.

 Signs It Might Be Time to Replace Your Crown

-• You experience pain or sensitivity around the crown
+• You experience pain or sensitivity when biting down.

-• The crown has visible cracks or chips
+• There are visible cracks or chips in the material.

-• You notice gum recession or dark lines around the edges
+• You notice dark lines or gum recession around the edges.

 Final Thoughts